 Fedex – With this app and registration with FedEx I can see all FedEx packages coming to my house from Ground and Express in one place.
 Even when I don’t have a tracking number.

 ParcelTrack – If you get a lot of packages or delivers from multiple shipping companies, you’ll absolutely love ParcelTrack.
 It tells me where everything is, when it’s coming, delays and more.

-WordPress – If you work in WordPress this app can be a lifesaver when mobile.
-For whatever reason it lags at times and can drain the battery, but it’s great when you need it.
+WordPress – If you work in WordPress this app is a lifesaver at times.
+For whatever reason, it lags at times and can drain the battery, but it’s great when you need it.

-Quickbooks – When you need to look over or find important information on your books, this account manage is the tool for you.
+Quickbooks – When you need to look over or find important information on your books, this account manager is the tool for you.